Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves. – Philippians 2:3

 If Cookie Monster ever looked behind, he would see a messy trail of cookie crumbs, piecrusts, and whatever else fell out of his mouth or paws as he ambled through life.

 Somehow, in one way or another, we can identify with him.
 Why?
 Because Cookie Monster lurks in the heart of every child of the King.
 It is almost as though he is part of our fallen DNA.
 He cares only for himself and getting his own way.
 Cookie Monster is the archetype of one grievous aspect of the human condition “selfish ambition.”
 Cookie Monster is a make-believe monster.
 However, “selfish ambition” is very real.

 “‘Selfish ambition’ stands at the heart of human fallenness, where self-interest and self-aggrandizement at the expense of others primarily dictate values and behavior” (Fee).

 “Selfishness is not living as one wishes to live, it is asking others to live as one wishes to live” (Oscar Wilde).

 If Sesame Street had been around when the apostle Paul lived what would he say about Cookie Monster?
-The apostle Paul is explicitly clear that the attitude and behavior of Cookie Monster, selfish ambition, is totally unacceptable for the Father’s children.
-Paul himself had been driven by it.
-For him, Cookie Monster was not a ravenous appetite to eat.
+The apostle Paul is crystal clear that the attitude and behavior of Cookie Monster, selfish ambition, is totally unacceptable for the Father’s children.
+Paul himself had been driven by selfish ambition.
+His problem was not a ravenous appetite to eat like Cookie Monster.
 It was something far worse.
 He was a violent, ravenous persecutor of the Lord Jesus Christ and His people.
 He could never do enough harm.
 Wherever he went he made a mess of people’s lives.

 Galatians 1:13 You know what I was like when I followed the Jewish religion – how I violently persecuted God’s church.
 I did my best to destroy it.